anne6808/NLP-Project/README.md

 Brennan: Helped in getting the enviornments set up for the T5 model and testing with a potential google cloud bucket that could have been used to create better efficiency for training.

 Lukas: Created the entity swapped and prompting datasets.
+Also experimented with other potential dataset alterations.
 The code for the prompting can be found in the T5 Colab notebook.

 FOR TRAINING DISTILBERT: